ilia-abbasi/Python-projects/Modules/toolbox/ReadMe.md

  - It has an extra argument named "smart" as a boolean with the default value of False.
  - If "smart" is True then the function will not overwrite previously existing files with the same name.
  - An integer will be added recursively at the end of the file name to find an empty spot.
+ - After saving and closing the file, the file_name which the contents were saved in, will be returned.

 raw_or_file()
  - It recieves the argument "s".